 - Sound and vision upgrade

-- Improve the front entrance to provide easy access to all by providing a ramp, steps etc.
+- Improved the front entrance to provide easy access to all by providing a ramp, steps etc.

-- Remove the current porch which does not allow disabled access.
+- Removed the current porch which does not allow disabled access.

-- Improve side entrance to give access to all rooms from central hub.
+- Improved side entrance to give access to all rooms from central hub.

 - Provide new upstairs rooms to extend provision for all.

-- Consider new, heat efficient windows, efficient heating, lighting, AV & sound, and solar panels to produce electricity.
+- Installed new glazing, efficient heating, lighting, AV & sound, and solar panels to produce electricity.